 For more information, please visit: http://www.cms.gov/Research-Statistics-Data-and-Systems/Monitoring-Progr...

-To review the available files under the QE program, please the QE program files page.
-Information on the scheduled release of QE files can be found under Question 16 on the FAQs page of the QE Medicare website.
+To review the available files under the QE program, please see the QE program files page.
+Information on the scheduled release of QE files can be found under Question 34 on the FAQs page of the QE Medicare website.

-After receiving certification as a qualified entity, you must submit a request application in order to obtain Medicare data from CMS.
+After receiving certification as a qualified entity, you must submit a request application in order to obtain a Medicare Data Use Agreement (DUA) and request data from CMS.
 View the flow diagram of the data request and CCW onboarding process at the bottom of this page to understand the steps involved in requesting and receiving data.

 ResDAC is available to provide technical support to qualified entities in understanding and using the Medicare claims data.
 Please contact us by phone at 1-888-973-7322 or by email at firstname.lastname@example.org for assistance.